Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Data synthesis

-\item \textbf{Synthesized puzzles for statistical properties:} Since the statistical properties of crossing cuts puzzles were analyzed for unit circles, the corresponding empirical properties were measured on synthesized puzzles whose shape was a Triacontadigon (i.e., an approximation of a circle as a polygon of 32 sides).
-The random cuts in this case were selected by sampling two angles $\phi_1, \phi_2$ and then passing a line though the corresponding points on the circumference of the circle $(\cos \phi_1, \sin \phi_1),\allowbreak (\cos \phi_2, \sin \phi_2)$.
+\textbf{DB1 - circular puzzles for statistical properties:} Sec.~\ref{chap:statistic} presents a theoretical analysis of crossing cuts puzzles and their properties.
+To simplify and facilitate analytical analysis, it is performed on puzzles with circular global shape while the corresponding empirical properties were measured on synthesized puzzles whose shape was a unit triacontadigon (i.e., an approximation of a unit circle as a polygon of 32 sides).
+The random cuts in this case were selected by sampling two angles $\phi_1, \phi_2$ and then passing a line though the corresponding points on the circumference of the circle, namely $(\cos \phi_1, \sin \phi_1),\allowbreak (\cos \phi_2, \sin \phi_2)$.

-Following this procedure we generated a collection of $300$ puzzles, $30$ puzzles for $10$ different numbers of crossing cuts ($10,20,\ldots,100$) and number of pieces that vary from $20$ to $2000$.
-Fig.~\ref{fig:exmp_circle} shows examples of selected synthesized circle puzzles.
+Following this procedure we generated a collection of $300$ noiseless puzzles, $30$ puzzles for $10$ different numbers of crossing cuts $a\in \{10,20,\ldots,100\}$.
+The number of puzzle pieces that resulted from this procedure varied from $36$ to $2183$.
+For each ``clean'' puzzle we then generated several noisy versions, with noise level varying in $\xi \in [0\%, 0.1\%, 0.25\%, 0.5\%, 1\%, 2\%]$.
+Recall that $\xi$ is the noise bound relative to puzzle diameter, which in DB1's case is always 2.
+In absolute terms, the noise in this dataset thus varied up to $\varepsilon\leq 0.04$, but perhaps more informatively, when considered against the average edge length, the noise could approach $64\%$ (i.e., $\bar{\xi} \leq 64\%$, see Sec.~\ref{sec:expected_edge_length}).

+With the noisy versions taken into account, the number of puzzles in DB1 thus totaled $1800$.
+For their intended use (i.e., analysis of properties), all puzzles in this dataset need not be pictorial and thus this is an apictorial dataset.
+Selected examples are shown in Fig.~\ref{fig:DB1}.

-\item \textbf{Synthesized puzzles for solver evaluation:} Unlike the crafted puzzle shape used for the analysis of properties, the evaluation of our solver (and in the future, others' solvers as well) requires randomly shaped (yet convex) puzzles.
-To achieve this goal we first sampled a random number (between 4 and 50) of randomly positioned points in some predetermined work space $[0,W]\times[0,H]$ and then computed their convex hull to generate a random global convex polygonal shape (which in our case ranged from $3$ to $14$ sides). $W$ and $H$ are given as parameter to the synthesizer but they bear very little significance.
-In our case we fixed them both at $W=H=100$.
+\textbf{DB2 - general {\em apictorial} puzzles for solvers evaluation:} Unlike the specifically crafted puzzle shape used for the analysis of puzzle properties, the evaluation of puzzle solvers requires randomly shaped (yet convex) puzzles.
+To achieve this goal we first sampled a random number (between 4 and 50) of randomly positioned points in some predetermined workspace $[0,W]\times[0,H]$ and then computed their convex hull to generate a random global convex polygonal shape (which in our case ended up having from $3$ to $14$ sides). $W$ and $H$ are given as parameters to the synthesizer but they bear very little significance.
+In our case, we fixed them both at $W=H=100$.